 Reestablishing Aid Eligibility: A student must meet the SAP standards or the requirements of the established individual academic plan to maintain eligibility in order to have financial aid reinstated.

 Appeal Procedure: If academic deficiencies are the result of extenuating circumstances, a student may appeal to the Financial Aid Appeal Committee in accordance with the following guidelines:

-- Extenuating circumstances include but are not limited to illness or injury, death of a family member, divorce/separation, work-related problems or other circumstances beyond the student's control.
+- Extenuating circumstances include but are not limited to injury or illness, death of a relative or other special circumstances.
 Appropriate documentation of the circumstance must be provided.